argallo/palworld_crafting/README.md

   wooden floor.
 Exit via the two-cell door mat on the south edge (step on it, press down — same as a mart).
 - Wall/floor palette follows the region the entrance tile sits in.
-- A fully functional Pokémon PC sits in the top-left corner: Bill's PC boxes, item storage, and Oak's rating, identical to the Pokémon Center menu.
+- A fully functional Pokemon PC sits in the top-left corner: Bill's PC boxes, item storage, and Oak's rating, identical to the Pokemon Center menu.
 - First entry finds an item ball containing one FERM.JUICE.
 - Room contents persist through pack-up and re-placement.
 Everything stays where it was left.

-Capacity: 8 assigned Pokémon, 12 after the east-wing expansion.
+Capacity: 8 assigned Pokemon, 12 after the east-wing expansion.

 ### Base roster UI

-While inside the base, the Start menu gains a **BASE POKéMON** row.
+While inside the base, the Start menu gains a **BASE Pokemon** row.
-Sprite grid of the current crew; the panel below live-updates with the highlighted Pokémon's level, star rank, and jobs.
+Sprite grid of the current crew; the panel below live-updates with the highlighted Pokemon's level, star rank, and jobs.
 SELECT opens the hire picker, which grids the party and every PC box (source shown on the top border) with each candidate's work skills visible before commit.
 Press A on a crew member for TO PARTY / TO PC / SKILLS.

-Standard constraints apply: at least one Pokémon must stay in the party, and full parties/boxes are rejected with a message rather than silently failing.
+Standard constraints apply: at least one Pokemon must stay in the party, and full parties/boxes are rejected with a message rather than silently failing.

-Assigned Pokémon wander the room and are talkable.
+Assigned Pokemon wander the room and are talkable.

-**Sprite dependency (optional).** Base Pokémon use per-species overworld sprites read directly from the Overworld Encounters mod's follower art.
+**Sprite dependency (optional).** Base Pokemon use per-species overworld sprites read directly from the Overworld Encounters mod's follower art.
 Keep that mod's folder in `mods/` and the sprites load even if the mod itself is disabled — no roaming-encounter behavior is pulled in.
-Delete the folder and base Pokémon fall back to a generic sprite.
+Delete the folder and base Pokemon fall back to a generic sprite.
 Nothing in this mod requires it.

 ---

 ## 3. Work suitabilities

-Every Pokémon is a worker.
+Every Pokemon is a worker.
 Each of its types maps to one job:

 | Type | Job | Type | Job |
 |---|---|---|---|